SMAC-Group/swaglm/README.md

     ## p-value (Eigen): 0.03115
     ## p-value (Freq): 0

+Find vignettes with detailed examples as well as the user's manual at the [package website](https://smac-group.github.io/swaglm/index.html).

 ## How the statistical test works

 The function `swag_test()` performs a permutation test to evaluate